 Shaken Parent Syndrome A month or two after the 22nd February earthquake, Christchurch people are well and truly ‘quaked out’.
 Harald Breiding-Buss relates his own post-quake moments as well as the current thinking on helping children through.
 A couple of months have passed since the ‘Big One’ has hit Christchurch.
 For a while there, when […]

 F&C manager Harald Breiding-Buss was on Radio NZ today (25 Nov), talking about parenting issues for separated fathers.
 See here for audio file.

 Dan Brown, a young father being supported by the Father & Child Trust, was interviewed on TV3 about the new “In Your Hands” DVD produced by Great Fathers.

-Father’s Mauri Ora Circle Looking for support from other fathers?
-To lend your support to other dads?
-A safe place you can grow in confidence in your role as a father?
-Maybe a dad only environment where you can talk freely with other fathers?
+Father’s Mauri Ora Circle Now supported by KidzNeedDadz since March 2019… Looking for support from other fathers? …to lend your support to other dads?
+A safe place to strengthen your role as a father? …maybe a dad only zone, where we can talk freely?
 Our Father’s Mauri Ora Circle may be just what you are […]